What is ELSA?

 How can I help?

-Please join us by sending letters to your legislators to get ELSA passed!
-We encourage you to include your personal story in our prepared letter.
-You may also tweet or Facebook message your members of Congress to encourage them to co-sponsor ELSA.
+Please join us by using our email tool to send letters to your legislators asking them to co-sponsor ELSA!
+We encourage you to include your personal story or video in our prepared letter.
+You may also tag your members of Congress in your social media posts about ELSA encouraging them to co-sponsor – be sure to use the hashtag #EnsuringLastingSmiles.